jacekstaszynski/demo/README.md

 ## Improvements

-- use websockets for faster conenction
+- use websockets for faster conenction (potential)
-- use custom Errors/Exceptions and error handling
+- instead of session guard use db validation, for better performance (potential)
 - add types to repository returns
 - score is right now calculated while getting response and not store in DB because logic can change or be fluent in different games so that is why i dont want to sotre it in DB.
 Additionally it is very fast to calculate it in the service layer so no need to store it in DB for now.

-- move tests closer to logic
+-